mediapeers/ansible-role-thumbor/README.md

 [![Build Status](https://travis-ci.org/mediapeers/ansible-role-thumbor.svg?branch=master)](https://travis-ci.org/mediapeers/ansible-role-thumbor)

 # Thumbor role
 Ansible role that installs [Thumbor](https://github.com/thumbor/thumbor) and sets it up for production use.
-It uses supervisord to spawn mulitple Thumbor servper processes and puts
-Nnginx infront of it to loadbalance between them and provide a robus webserver for access from outside.
+It uses supervisord to spawn mulitple Thumbor server processes and puts Nginx infront of it to loadbalance between them and provide a robust webserver for access from the outside.

 Also this role expects to use an S3 bucket as result storage and an S3 namespace as allowed image source.

 This role is only designed to setup Thumbor up as an image scaling service.
 No uploading or other processing will be enabled.
 Also unsafe URLs are disbaled, meaning you can only use the service with knowing the secret signing key.
 See `thumbor_signing_key` variable.

 ## Requirements
 This roles is build for Ubuntu server 14.04 but also might work on other Debian based distros.